Phonicmas/Warhammer40kCore/README.md

 ## New Module Ideas
-1. Techpriest Module
+1. Servitor
-    1. Make new mechinator machines such as servo skulls
+    1. Make Servitors, these can be crafted by putting living pawns into machines where you then choose a specialization for them.

+2. Drugs
+    1. Look at Black Crusade book for references